Borough of Spotswood

 Middlesex County Shredding Event

-Click here for a listing of the 2019 shredding events held throughout Middlesex County.
+Click here for a listing of the current year shredding events held throughout Middlesex County.
 Be advised that events are held rain or shine, from 9:00 A.M. - 12:00 P.M., or until the shredding truck is filled, whichever occurs first.

 These events are for RESIDENTIAL PAPER ONLY .
 NO BUSINESSES are permitted.
 Residents are limited to 5 file boxes or 100 pounds per car; also, paper must be in a manageable container (no plastic bags).
 Please note, there is no need to remove paper clips, staples or paperboard binder covers from papers.
 DO NOT BRING newspapers, magazines, hardcover books, junk mail, photos, x-rays, CDs, shredded paper or garbage; loads containing unacceptable items may be rejected.